 Add the following new paragraph:

 “h.
 Add the following new paragraph: “Grass in the construction site shall be mowed as often as required to maintain a neat appearance.
 Tree protection shall extend at least to the drip line of the trees to be protected.
 Minimum tree protection shall include four foot landscaping fencing supported with steel stakes four foot on center.
-Al l areas under the drip line of trees are off limits to vehicular traffic unless protected by plywood.”
+All areas under the drip line of trees are off limits to vehicular traffic unless protected by plywood.”

 Add the following new paragraph: